-Chardonnay From Around The World: Burgundy vs New World (WINCHESTER)
+Chardonnay From Around The World: Burgundy vs New World (SOUTHAMPTON)

 Chardonnay is the most successful white grape in the world.
 We will explore oaked, unoaked, youthful as well as aged versions of the most reknown and beloved of grapes.
 THERE ARE 15 DIFFERENT STYLES OF CHARDONNAY, so I can (and I will!) present one that you'll like!
 No more ABCs ("Anything But Chardonnay" drinkers) amongst us then ;-)